 - Broccoli sprouts: Soak for 8 hours; sprout for 2-3 days.

 - Alfalfa: Soak 4-8 hours; Sprout for 5 days

 - Clover: Soak for 8 hours; Sprout for 5-6 days

 - Radish: Soak for 8-12 hours; Sprout for 3-4 days.

 - Fenugreek: Soak for 8-12 hours; Sprout for 5-8 days

 - Mung: Soak for 8-12 hours; Sprout for 4 days.

 Nutritional Benefits of Sprouts:

 - Broccoli: These are the champs when it comes to sprouts!!
-They are loaded with 50 times thee amount of sulforophane as mature broccoli.
-Sulforophane is a potent anti-cancer antioxidant.
+They are loaded with 50 times the amount of sulforaphane as mature broccoli.
+Sulforaphane is a potent anti-cancer antioxidant.
 They are also loaded with vitamins A, C, and K, and many minerals.
 Besides fighting cancer, these sprouts will help protect your heart and lungs.

 - Alfalfa: These sprouts contain phytoestrogens to help with PMS and menopause.
 They contain vitamin C, K, folate, and many anti-aging nutrients, as well as being good for blood sugar control and bone health.